Article

 A survey commissioned by the Customer Owned Banking Association (COBA) showed more than four-in-five investors were confident they could identify an investment scam, regardless of their level of experience.

 However, less experienced investors were twice as likely to use online forums and social media as a trusted source to verify an investment opportunity.
-This is a risky strategy as fraudsters and ‘finfluencers’ frequent these sites too and can easily share illegitimate information.
-Finfluencers are social media influencers that provide trading, investment or financial advice, which they are not always qualified to do so.
+This is a risky strategy as fraudsters and ‘finfluencers’ frequent these sites too and can easily share information.
+Finfluencers are social media influencers that provide trading, investment or financial advice, which they are not always qualified to do.

 Ways to avoid being scammed